davesgrave/rtc/README.md

 ### Viewing the examples:

- - In your browser open http://localhost:8080/
+ - In your browser open https://localhost

 ### License

- MIT
+ WD